Ancient-Wisdom.Co.Uk

 A number of rituals and traditions have been associated with the path taken by funerary parties.
 Traditionally known as 'death roads' (dood-wegen or geister-wege).
 The fact that 'spirit paths' are traditionally straight and seem to include the same 'markers' as ley lines significantly increases the argument for some of the leys having once served this function.
 Spirit lines are also invisible, and are viewed as 'tracks' or 'paths' for the movement of the spirits, which may explain why markers are often not visible from one location to another (an argument traditionally used against the existence of leys themselves).

-Watkins mentions the tradition of stopping at a crossroads and saying a prayer, a custom still practiced to this day.
-Other customs involve walking a round or 'bumping' churches and stones en-route.
-Over a bridge, processions are not to carry a corpse twice over the same bridge and custom forbade singing or music on a bridge (Trees, stones, crosses, crossroads, bridges and Churches, all the same points on Watkins list of ley-markers).
-Another interesting funerary-custom, practiced into the 20th century was for mourners to carry a pebble and when they passed certain spots (cairns?), throw their pebbles into a pile of previous mourners pebbles.
-The 'Fairy paths ' of the Irish have folklore associated with them.
-There are numerous stories of houses being built over Fairy-lines and being destroyed or cursed.
-It is very probable that many, if not most of the alignments that involve churches and cemeteries, and passing areas with traditional funerary rites or death rituals have been mistakenly classified as 'ley lines'.
+Funerary Traditions: Watkins mentions the English funerary tradition of stopping at a crossroads and saying a prayer, a custom still practiced to this day.
+Other customs involve walking around or 'bumping' churches and stones en-route.
+Processions are not supposed to carry a corpse twice over the same bridge and custom forbade singing or music on a bridge Another interesting funerary-custom, still practiced into the 20th century was for mourners to carry a pebble and when they passed certain spots, throw their pebbles into a pile of previous mourners pebbles.

 Many important ley-markers are associated with springs and water sources.